-To provide our best service, Drake Law, PLLC focuses on only three areas of law.
+To provide excellent service, Drake Law, PLLC focuses on three areas of law.
 If you are looking for another kind of lawyer or aren't sure who you need, visit our Resources page for a list of attorneys and business with whom we have a relationship.
 Other options are:

 Austin Lawyer Referral Service

 Solo/Small firm Section of the Austin Bar Association

 We don't endorse any company, however we will make introductions for you to interview if the lawyer is a good match for your needs.

 If cost is an issue, you may qualify for reduced-fee services through the Linrya Justice Center, Inc or the Austin Lawyer Referral Service, and qualified low-income clients should contact Texas Rio Grande Legal Aid.

 Estate Planning is the preparation of a will, perhaps a trust, and impaired judgment documents (durable power of attorney, medical power of attorney, directive to physicians (a.k.a. living will) and a declaration of guardianship.

 It can be simple or complex, during a consultation we will discuss your goals and convert those into the simplest documents we can.